Crazy Horse: Legacy

 Even the most basic outline of his life shows how great he was, because he remained himself from the moment of his birth to the moment he died; because [though] he may have surrendered, ... he was never defeated in battle; because, although he was killed, even the Army admitted he was never captured.
 His dislike of the oncoming civilization was prophetic.
-Unlike many people all over the world, when he met white men he was not diminished by the encounter.
+Unlike many people around the world, when he met white men, he was not diminished by the encounter.